Ismael-K/MATLAB-Scripts/README.md

 Interpolation is the reconstruction of the continuous-time signal from its discrete-time digital samples.
 This process for signal reconstruction is used in digital-to-analog converters.
-A low-pass filter is needed in the interpolation process to bandlimit the signal to satisfy the sampling criteria.
-Since the ideal low-pass filter is difficult to construct, a Zero-Order Hold and Linear Interpolator are used to approximate this low-pass filter.
+A low-pass filter (LPF) is needed in the interpolation process to bandlimit the signal to satisfy the sampling criteria.
+Since the ideal low-pass filter is difficult to construct, a Zero-Order Hold (ZOH) and Linear Interpolator are used to approximate this low-pass filter.

 Bandlimited_Interpolation outputs the impulse response of the Linear Interpolator and the Zero-Order Hold.